evanshortiss/yr.no-forecast/README.md

 }, [VERSION]);
 ```
 ### Weather JSON Format
 Format is inspired by that of [forecast.io](https://developer.forecast.io/) service.
+Not all fields will always be available.
+Fields that no data was retrieved for contain the null value;

 ```
 {